-No concerns ✓ Comments Do you (or does your child) have any pain or stiffness in their joints, muscles or back, that is impacting on your (their) daily life?
-If yes, does the pain change over the course of the day? √ Do you (or does your child) have any difficulty getting yourself (him/herself) dressed without any help? ✓ Do you (or does your child) have any difficulty walking from one place to another (for example walking to school)?
-Some knee paín when walking longer distances Do you have (or have you ever had) any concerns about your child's development (either gaining new skills or losing established skills)? ✓ When you think back, are there any skills that you have tried to learn (or teach your child to do) that have taken longer than you think it should have (for example tying shoe laces, riding a bike, playing a ball game)? √ With regards to everyday activities such as running and jumping, can you (or can your child) keep up with other children of a similar age? ✓ Would you ever describe yourself (or your child) as being 'accident prone' or more likely to have trips and falls?
-Can be clumsy sometimes and trips over fresh air
+No concerns √ Comments Do you (or does your child) have any pain or stiffness in their joints, muscles or back, that is impacting on your (their) daily life?
+If yes, does the pain change over the course of the day? ✓ Do you (or does your child) have any difficulty getting yourself (him/herself) dressed without any help? x Struggles with buttons on tops and zips Do you (or does your child) have any difficulty walking from one place to another (for example walking to school)? x Hard to walk longer distances Do you have (or have you ever had) any concerns about your child's development (either gaining new skills or losing established skills)? x Late walker When you think back, are there any skills that you have tried to learn (or teach your child to do) that have taken longer than you think it should have (for example tying shoe laces, riding a bike, playing a ball game)? x Learnt to ride bike at 9 Still struggles with laces With regards to everyday activities such as running and jumping, can you (or can your child) keep up with other children of a similar age? x Not a very good runner Would you ever describe yourself (or your child) as being 'accident prone' or more likely to have trips and falls?
+X Poor spatial awareness

-Name.....Patient A......
-D.O.B.....
-NHS Number.....
+Name.....Patient A.......
+D.O.B......
+NHS Number......
 Red flag checklist completed Y/N

-✓ Difficulty/Restriction due to reduced ROM, contracture, swelling or pain Difficulty due to weakness/asymmetry/ poor quality of movement Difficulty due to understanding/ clumsiness/ motor planning Difficulty due to other observations e.g. hypermobility Observation: Take T shirt off Look for any difficulties √ Observation: Standing posture Swelling, alignment, rash, deformity Hyperextends knees, flat feet Walk, walk on heels then tiptoes Look at ability and foot posture, mirroring of ULs √ Hold hands out straight Elbow, wrist, finger extension Hyperextends elbows, fingers Make a fist Supination, flexion of fingers ~ Pinch index finger and thumb Look at finger joints, functional grip Squeeze MCP joints Assess for tenderness ✓ Hands - Palm to palm/back to back Wrist flexion and extension Reach arms up, touch the sky, head back Elbow, wrist, neck extension √ Hands behind neck Shoulder abduction, external rotation √ Touch ear to shoulder Cervical spine side flexion √ Three fingers (own) in mouth Temporomandibular joints ✓ ✓ Feel for effusion in knees Patella tap, cross fluctuation √
+✓ Difficulty/Restriction due to reduced ROM, contracture, swelling or pain Difficulty due to weakness/asymmetry/ poor quality of movement Difficulty due to understanding/ clumsiness/ motor planning Difficulty due to other observations e.g. hypermobility Observation: Take T shirt off Look for any difficulties ✓ .,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, Observation: Standing posture Swelling, alignment, rash, deformity ✓ Walk, walk on heels then tiptoes Look at ability and foot posture, mirroring of ULs d'all X-Mirroring with ULs Hold hands out straight Elbow, wrist, finger extension the surface Hypermobíle elbows.
+X Make a fist Supination, flexion of fingers Pinch index finger and the ✓ and thumb Look at finger joints, functional grip the table • Squeeze MCP joints Assess for tenderness Hands - The state of the s √ Palm to palm/back to back Wrist flexion and extensi ion Reach arms up, touch the sky, head back ✓ Elbow, wrist, neck extens Hands behind neck Shoulder abduction, external rotation SION . ✓ Touch ear to shoulder Cervical spine side flexion √ Three fingers (own) in mouth Temporomandibular joints ✓ Feel for effusion in knees Patella tap, cross fluctuation To the second √

-Name.....Patient A......
-D.O.B.....
-NHS Number.....
+Name.....Patient A.......
+D.O.B......
+NHS Number......
 Red flag checklist completed Y/N